dotnet/fsharp/docs/debug-emit.md

 | `yield expr` | On `yield expr` |
 | `return expr` | On `return expr` |

-Some debug points are implicit.
-In particular, whenever a non-control-flow expression (e.g. a constant or a call) is used in statement position (e.g. as the implementation of a method, or the body of a `while`) then there is an implicit debug point over the whole statement/expression.
+Other non-control-flow expression (e.g. a constant or a call) get a debug point when used in statement position (e.g. as the implementation of a method, or the body of a `while`).

 ### Intended debug points for let-bindings